sigasi/SigasiProjectCreator/README.md

 ====================

-This project offers Python classes that make it easy to generate a Sigasi Project from your own project specifications.
+This project offers Python classes that make it easy to generate a Sigasi Project from your project specifications.
 The `src/SigasiProjectCreator/Creator.py` file has four classes that you can use to create the project file and the corresponding Library configuration files.
-In most cases you will need the `SigasiProjectCreator` class.
+In most cases, you will need the `SigasiProjectCreator` class.

 This repository also contains a few example scripts that create `.project` and `.library_mapping.xml` files and the `.settings` folder from various inputs (csv-file, list).
-See test-files for example input.
+See `tests/test-files` for example input.

 See the [Project setup manual](https://insights.sigasi.com/manual/projectsetup/) for multiple ways to set up a project.